BlacktearsProjects/Association/README.md

 The directory RETIF contains 3 directories:

 1- Accueil: The first one contains the main page.
-The home where general information can be found about the organization.
+The home page where general information can be found about the organization RETIF.

 2- Intervenant: The second one is only dedicated to teachers.
 They have a database, a forum to communicate and a profile.